MicrosoftDocs/Virtualization-Documentation/virtualization/hyper-v-on-windows/reference/hyper-v-requirements.md

 ## Verify Hardware Compatibility

-To verify compatibility, open up PowerShell or a command prompt (cmd.exe) and type **systeminfo.exe**.
+To verify compatibility, open up PowerShell or a command prompt (cmd.exe) and type **systeminfo**.
 If all listed Hyper-V requirements have a value of **Yes**, your system can run the Hyper-V role.
 If any item returns **No**, check the requirements listed in this document and make adjustments where possible.

 ![](media/SystemInfo-upd.png)

-If you run **systeminfo.exe** on an existing Hyper-V host, the Hyper-V Requirements section reads:
+If you run **systeminfo** on an existing Hyper-V host, the Hyper-V Requirements section reads:

 ```
 Hyper-V Requirements: A hypervisor has been detected.
 Features required for Hyper-V are not be displayed.